HF 5722

 The Procedure

 The vein below your collarbone is used because it travels to your heart.
 A small “pocket” is made under your skin for the new device generator and lead(s) to sit in.
-The leads are then threaded through the blood vessel into the heart, using x-ray for guidance.
-Once the lead(s) is/are in the right place, they are secured.
-Then, the lead(s) is/are connected to the generator (which contains the battery).
-The site is closed with dissolvable sutures or surgical glue.
-The whole process takes about 1-3 hours.
+The leads go into the heart through the blood vessel.
+X-ray is used for guidance.

 Going Home

 You may go home the same day or stay in the hospital overnight.
-Your device will be checked before you leave and you may have an x-ray.
+Your device will be checked before you leave, and you may have an x-ray.
 We will review discharge instructions with you.

 Restrictions

-When a device is first implanted or there are new leads added, you will have restrictions.
+When the device is first implanted or there are new leads added, you will have restrictions.
 This allows the device/leads to fully heal in the heart.
 The restrictions help make sure the device does not dislodge and the leads do not move as healing occurs.
-Some
+Some restrictions vary based on the reason you received the device.
+The most common guidelines are:

 • Do not swim, golf, play tennis, or any other contact sports for 3 months.